elastic/kibana/x-pack/plugins/alerts/README.md

 In this example we can see the following:
 - Our feature grants any user who's assigned the `all` role in our feature the `all` role in the Alerting framework over every alert of the `my-application-id.my-alert-type` type which is created _inside_ the feature.
 What that means is that this privilege will allow the user to execute any of the `all` operations (listed below) on these alerts as long as their `consumer` is `my-application-id`.
 Below that you'll notice we've done the same with the `read` role, which is grants the Alerting Framework's `read` role privileges over these very same alerts.
 - In addition, our feature grants the same privileges over any alert of type `my-application-id.my-restricted-alert-type`, which is another hypothetical alertType registered by this feature.
 It's worth noting though that this type has been omitted from the `read` role.
 What this means is that only users with the `all` role will be able to interact with alerts of this type.
 - Next, lets look at the `.index-threshold` and `xpack.uptime.alerts.actionGroups.tls` types.
 These have been specified in both `read` and `all`, which means that all the users in the feature will gain privileges over alerts of these types (as long as their `consumer` is `my-application-id`).
-The difference between these two and the previous two is that they are _produced_ by other features! `.index-threshold` is a built-in type, provided by the framework, and specifying it here is all you need in order to grant privileges to use this type.
-On the other hand, `xpack.uptime.alerts.actionGroups.tls` is an AlertType provided by the _Uptime_ feature.
-Specifying this type here tells the Alerting Framework that as far as the `my-application-id` feature is concerned, the user is privileged to use this type (with `all` and `read` applied), but that isn't enough.
+The difference between these two and the previous two is that they are _produced_ by other features! `.index-threshold` is a built-in type, provided by the _Built-In Alerts_ feature, and `xpack.uptime.alerts.actionGroups.tls` is an AlertType provided by the _Uptime_ feature.
+Specifying these type here tells the Alerting Framework that as far as the `my-application-id` feature is concerned, the user is privileged to use them (with `all` and `read` applied), but that isn't enough.
 Using another feature's AlertType is only possible if both the producer of the AlertType, and the consumer of the AlertType, explicitly grant privileges to do so.
-In this case, the _Uptime_ feature would have to explicitly add these privileges to a role and this role would have to be granted to this user.
+In this case, the _Built-In Alerts_ & _Uptime_ features would have to explicitly add these privileges to a role and this role would have to be granted to this user.

 It's important to note that any role can be granted a mix of `all` and `read` privileges accross multiple type, for example: